March 12, 2026 (3mo ago)

 The control plane handles:

-temps join --direct --private-address 10.0.0.2
+temps join <control-plane-url> <join-token> --private-address 10.0.0.2

-temps join --relay
+temps join <control-plane-url> <join-token>

+Without --private-address, relay mode establishes a WireGuard tunnel through api.temps.sh, creating a secure point-to-point connection between the worker and control plane.
+No external wireguard-tools package or kernel module required — the WireGuard protocol runs in-process.
 This means you can add a worker running on your home server, a Raspberry Pi, or a VPS in a completely different datacenter.
 No VPN setup, no firewall rules, no port forwarding.

 # Direct mode (private network):

-temps join --direct --private-address 10.0.0.4
+temps join <control-plane-url> <join-token> --private-address 10.0.0.4

-# Relay mode (different network):
+# Relay mode (different network or behind NAT):

-temps join --relay
+temps join <control-plane-url> <join-token>

-When you need to patch a server, upgrade hardware, or decommission a node, you drain it first.
 Draining stops new containers from being scheduled to the node and migrates existing containers to other healthy nodes.
+Containers are started on the new node before being stopped on the draining node — traffic shifts seamlessly.

-Visibility into your cluster matters.
 For each node, you want to know:

 Temps surfaces all of this through its built-in dashboard.
 No Grafana stack to deploy, no Prometheus to configure.
-But if you want to plug in external monitoring, the data is available through the API.

 # Install on your control plane: